-Zen Driver's Aptitude Testing System (ZEN DATS) is scientifically designed and tested.
-This helps test psycho-motor functions of individuals authorized to drive an automobile/machine on land.
+ZEN DATS™ is scientifically designed and tested.
 It identifies individuals prone to accidents by exposing psycho-motor deficiencies.
 Psycho-motor function is responsible for driver’s decisions and is generally referred to as ‘judgment’ while driving.

-Zen DATS is a reflex testing system that tests driver’s alertness, depth perception, peripheral vision, night vision and ability to recover quickly from the effects of glare.
+ZEN DATS™ is a reflex testing system.
+It tests driver’s alertness, depth perception, peripheral vision, night vision and ability to recover quickly from the effects of glare.

-Zen DATS can be used for regular screening and on drivers with different levels of experience.
+It can be used for regular screening and on drivers with different levels of experience.
 It can be used for yearly checks of all drivers to record changes, if any, from the earlier tests.
-Every individual issued with a license to drive a civil, military or a specialist machine bears the responsibility to ensure safety on road.
-Countless human lives can be saved if the psycho-motor deficiencies of drivers are known in advance.

 The electronic system evaluates driver’s reflexes through the following tests.